8webit/wp_stem/Readme.md

   * **Any HTML Attribute**

-adds field to post type.function chaining is important here. must used after Postype::add() or Postype::create() function.see example below.
+adds field to post type.function chaining is important here. must used after PostType::add() or PostType::create() function.see example below.

 __Function Chaining Order Is VITAL__